 Agricultural land in the Capital Region occupies 33,332 square kilometres, or 64 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 12,931 square kilometres, or 25 per cent of the region.
 The most common land use by area is grazing modified pastures, which occupies 25,177 square kilometres or 49 per cent of the Capital region.

-Health care and social assistance was the largest employment sector with 14,300 people, followed by public administration and safety with 12,300 people, and construction with 10,400 people.
-Other important employment sectors in the region were retail trade, accommodation and food services, and professional, scientific and technical services.
-The agriculture, forestry, and fishing sector employed 6,100 people, representing 6 per cent of the region's workforce.
+Health care and social assistance was the largest employment sector with 14,700 people, followed by public administration and safety with 13,100 people, and retail trade with 9,700 people.
+Other important employment sectors in the region were construction, accommodation and food services, and professional, scientific and technical services.
+The agriculture, forestry, and fishing sector employed 7,500 people, representing 7 per cent of the region's workforce.

 Value of agricultural production

-In 2014–15, the gross value of agricultural production in the Capital Region was $842 million, which was 7 per cent of the total gross value of agricultural production in New South Wales of $12.1 billion.
-This is the most recent year for which ABS data are available.
+In 2015–16, the gross value of agricultural production in the Capital Region was $860 million, which was 7 per cent of the total gross value of agricultural production in New South Wales of $13.1 billion.

 Number and type of farms